r-neal-kelly/doticu_skypal/README.md

         grid_refs = skypal_references.Sort_Distance(grid_refs, player, "<")

-        ; skypal can iterate for you, which can help speed up loops ; (We'll use the correct iterator for the "self" variable, which is a Form) skypal_references.Form_For_Each(self, grid_refs, "MyQuest", "MyCallback")
+        ; skypal can iterate for you, which can help speed up loops ; (We'll use the correct iterator for the "self" variable, which is a Form in this case) skypal_references.Form_For_Each(self, grid_refs, "MyQuest", "MyCallback")
     endFunction